aleskucera/ALVE-3D/README.md

   The project depends on [Hydra](https://hydra.cc/) for configuration management.
 More details about the configuration in the [Configuration](#configuration) section.
 - `data`: Folder containing the symbolic links to the datasets.
-  It is recommended to create symbolic links to the datasets in this folder, but you can also change the paths in the configuration files.
 - `models`: Folder containing the models that are used in the experiments.
   For evaluation of the pretrained models, please use the pretrained directory.
 - `outputs`: Folder containing logs of the experiments.
 More details in the [Logging](#logging) section.